Writing doesn't have to be a solitary journey. Let's connect and learn from each other.

 Poetry Is Everywhere

 This has been a week of mourning for the printed word, as my local paper, The Oregonian, takes the ax to its staff, its home delivery, and its print content.
 However, as I walked home from the coffee shop, where I had been sitting reading a printed book by the small, independent local Forest Avenue Press, I saw a poem posted in someone's yard.
 I stopped and read it and it nearly brought tears to my eyes.
 For the rest of my walk, everything around me wanted to be a poem, too.
 Then, at home, there was a poem in my email from my friend, William S. Gregory.
-And, perusing the blogosphere, another poem called to me from Christi Krug's site Fire By Night.
+And, perusing the blogosphere, another poem called to me from Christi Krug's site A Fire By Night.
 With poetry all around me, perhaps the portentous omens I have seen in the news of dying bees and dying customs are not so very dire after all.
 Thank you, poets, one and all.

 Monday, June 17, 2013